mdickinson/bigfloat/README.rst

     232923048430871432145083976260362799525140798964

-Here, ``sqrt`` is one of a number of mathematical functions that the ``bigfloat`` module exports.
+Here, ``sqrt`` is one of a number of mathematical functions that the ``bigfloat`` package exports.
 As you can see, these functions operate on integers and floats as well as ``BigFloat`` instances, but always return a ``BigFloat`` instance.